-DNS responses can be altered in various ways that are challenging to detect We know how to improve this situation by using digital cryptography to protect the integrity, accuracy and currency of DNS responses

-But is this improvement in the trust of the DNS correlate to a visible consumer

-Is security in the DNS a market failure?
+- DNS responses can be altered in various ways that are challenging to detect - We know how to improve this situation by using digital cryptography to protect the integrity, accuracy and currency of DNS responses - But does this capability for an improvement in the trust of the DNS correlate to a visible consumer preference? - Is security in the DNS a market failure?